Updated April 2018

 Do make sure to check that your bike has 4.5” of seat tube to mount the seat on before buying!

-This is the favorite among serious bikers.
+This is a favorite among serious bikers.

 Did you miss?